 Researchers have suggested that people keep their waist circumference to less than half their height to maximize health and life expectancy.

 A person with fat around the abdomen has a higher risk of heart disease and metabolic disorders, because the fat affects the internal organs such as the liver, heart, and kidneys.
 Fat around the hips and thighs may be less risky.

 Another option is to measure body fat.
 Men and women need different amounts of fat.

-- For a man, 2 to 4 percent fat is considered healthy, and over 25 percent is classed as obesity.
+For a man, 2–5% fat is essential, 2–24% fat is considered healthy, and more than 25% classifies as obesity.